AnoukSmet/Casa-Pedra-Nobre/testing.md

 Test on various browers: Google Chrome, Safari, Opera & Firefox

 #### What did I test?
+* Display and quality of the images
+* Display of the modal

 #### Conclusion
+Images are of high quality and display nicely on the various browsers and devices.
+In the modal, the images are increased to the real size where the quality stays intact.
+On large devices the images are displayed in 4 columns, medium devices on 2 columns and on small devices, they are displayed full width.
+The height of the images is set to auto in order not to compromise the quality of the image.

 ### Functionality
+In order to implement the modal to view the images on bigger size, I have used a small javascript library, called [Lightbox](https://cdnjs.com/libraries/lightbox2).
+The images are nicely displayed, using an overlay on top of the main page.
+It includes arrow to scroll through the images and below the images, there is a counter giving the user a sense of where they are in the gallery.

+### Lighthouse report

+""" Include 2 images from report """

 ### User Experience
 #### User Story: I want to see a lot of pictures so I can really visualize the place
+In total I have displayed around 50 images from the property and the surroundings of the bed & breakfast.
+This helps the user to visualize the place and their potential upcoming stay.

 ## Tourist Info